 Guessing your food cost is the fastest way to let your profit leak away.
 Every euro you underestimate, you lose on every portion sold.

-Gather all ingredients and prices
+Gather all ingredients and their prices

 - Main ingredient (meat, fish, vegetables)